sandialabs/pymtensor/README.md

 # Solve for the unique tensor elements
 fullsol, polyring = st.sol_details(symops)

-# Convert to Voigt notation and print the tensor
 print(fullsol)
 ```

-For more examples please refer to the `pymtensor/examples/compare_tables.py` file.
+For more examples please refer to the `pymtensor/examples/simple_example.py` file.